attestate/crawler/docs/source/index.rst

 --------
 * Rerunnable crawls using :ref:`Extract, Transform and Load <extract-transform-load>` stage separation
 * Fast: GB/s extraction from Ethereum (co-located Erigon)
-* Database-agnostic: LevelDB, sqlite, PostgreSQL, etc.
+* Thread-safe reads with LMDB
 * Rate-limiting support for Infura & Alchemy
 * Efficient: Minimized network calls through separation of concerns
 * No token launch, no miners, no fees: Just a community FOSS GPL3 project